MarceloxOFH/prev-enola-documentation/docs/user_guide.md

 **When to use Generic Steps:**

 - Data fetching from databases or APIs.
-- Data preprocessing and cleaning.
+- Data preprocessing and evaluation.
 - Custom computations or business logic.
 - Any step where token usage is not applicable.